 Among the 17,000 Indonesian islands, Sulawesi is one of the five main (along with Java, Sumatra, Borneo and Papua) windiest spots in Indonesia.
 Sulawesi is also home to the two biggest Indonesian wind farms (Sidrap and Jeneponto) located in the south.
 Sulawesi is surrounded by pristine and warm waters and has recently become a trendy Asian kite destination for summer.
 Far from the crowd, it feels like an exclusive and authentic experience.
-Sulawesi, like all Indonesia, is gifted by a rich ancestral mixed culture and breath-taking nature, and you will be welcomed by a renowned culture of respect and politeness.
+Like all of Indonesia, Sulawesi is gifted by a rich ancestral mixed culture and breath-taking nature, and you will be welcomed by a renowned culture of respect and politeness.

-Unlike other Asian destinations, Indonesia's peak wind season is during the dry season; meaning consistent wind, with deep, rain-free blue skies and temperatures between 25/30°c, all year round.
+Unlike other Asian destinations, Indonesia's peak wind season is during the dry season, meaning consistent wind, with deep, rain-free blue skies and temperatures between 25/30°c all year round.

 Due to these tremendous wind statistics, Jeneponto in southern Sulawesi is the home of the biggest Asia-Pacific independent Wind Farm (Tolo 1 Jeneponto)

-The kitesurfing spot is located in Mallasoro village, which is about 80 km from Makassar (it's about 1 hr 30 min to 2 hr drive) and It will cost you about 50$ to get from the airport to the spot.
+The kitesurfing spot is located in Mallasoro village, which is about 80 km from Makassar (it's about 1 hr 30 min to 2 hr drive), and It will cost you about 50$ to get from the airport to the spot.

 There's not much going on around here at night, so it's usually a good idea to visit with a group of people.